kiki442002/BpmAnalyzer/README.md

 - Both applications must be on the same network
 - Check firewall settings

----

-## 📜 License

-This project is open source.
-See LICENSE file for details.

 ### Attribution

 BpmAnalyzer is based on innovative BPM detection algorithms.
 Special thanks to the creators of the original concept and pattern-matching methodology.